Cathedral Gorge State Park: Plants

 In areas below the eroded escarpment (dubbed the "Badland") it is difficult for plant life to take root in the constantly eroding clay.
 However, away from the clay, the park's diverse soil types allow various plant associations to grow.
 Fragile sand dunes are held firm thanks to a wide array of wildflowers and grasses, such as dune primroses and Indian ricegrass.
-Within the valley center, clay, sand, and gravel have melded to form a rich, granulated soil that encourages the growth of the following species: narrowleaf yucca, juniper trees, barberry sagebrush, greasewood, white sage, shadscale, four-winged saltbush.
+Within the valley center, clay, sand, and gravel have melded to form a rich soil supporting narrowleaf yucca, juniper, barberry, sagebrush, greasewood, white sage, shadscale and four-winged saltbush.
 Rabbitbrush finds sanctuary in disturbed areas, such as roadsides and walkways.
 Very few species of cactus can tolerate the climate in Cathedral Gorge, where temperatures in winter can fall below freezing, and rise above 100 F in summer.
 Other trees, not native to the park, have been planted around the campground to provide shade.

 Animals

 Small mammals form a majority of the park's animal population: black-tailed jackrabbits, cottontail rabbits, coyotes, gophers, kangaroo rats, kit foxes, mice, and skunks.
 Deer can be observed infrequently near Miller Point during the late fall and winter.
 Birds are seen frequently around camp areas and near dense patches of shrubs.
 The natives include blackbirds, black-throated sparrows, finches, American kestrels, small hawks, ravens, roadrunners, American robins, sapsuckers, and introduced European starlings.
 Migratory birds include bluebirds, cedar waxwings, hummingbirds, and warblers.
-Various species of non-poisonous snakes and lizards are abundant.
+Various species of non-venomous snakes and lizards are abundant.
 In the summer, the Great Basin rattlesnake may be spotted.

 Activities and amenities

-Known locally as "caves," the park's extremely narrow slot canyons were cut from the mud that lay at the bottom of the lake millions of years ago.
+Known locally as "caves", the park's narrow slot canyons were cut from the mud that lay at the bottom of the lake millions of years ago.
 Explorers can crawl through tunnels to discover hidden chambers in the network of canyons which offer some coolness in the summer heat.